some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The second flag of the SOME/IP-SD Flags (second highest order bit) shall be called Unicast Flag and shall be set to 1 for Unicast and 0 for Multicast.
+The second flag of the SOME/IP-SD Flags (second highest order bit) shall be called Unicast Flag and shall be set to 1, if SD message reception via unicast is supported.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_100